 Unlike interest payments on debt finance the dividend payments on preferred stock are not deductible as an expense and therefore the tax rate has no impact on the cost of preferred stock.

 New Issue Costs

-In the above example it was assumed that the investment cash received when issuing the preferred stock was the share price.
-However for new issues the business will have costs to pay, usually expressed as a percentage of the share price, and the net investment received will be reduced.
-In these circumstances the cost of preferred stock is calculated using the following revised formula.
+The example above assumed that the investment cash received when issuing the preferred stock was the share price.
+However for new issues the business will have costs to pay.
+Usually these costs are expressed as a percentage of the share price, and the net investment received will be reduced.
+In these circumstances the cost of preferred stock formula is revised as follows.

 If in the above example the issue costs were 5% then the cost of preferred equity is calculated as follows.

 Dividend rate = 5.8% Par value = 100 Issue costs = 5% Share price = 92.50 Cost of preferred stock = (Dividend rate x Par value) / (Share price x (1 - Issue costs %)) Cost of preferred stock = (5.8% x 100) / (92.50 x (1 - 5%)) = 6.60%

 The cost of preferred stock increases from 6.27% to 6.60% as a result of the issue costs.

 Preferred stock equity is only one method of funding a business, the others being common stock equity and debt finance.
 Most businesses use both equity and debt, and the proportion of each used results in a weighted average cost of capital (WACC) for the business.
 The cost of preferred equity financing is one component of the WACC calculation.

 WACC Formula Example